 - Monday, March 16 Teachers and staff will report to school to plan for learning at home.
 No school for students. - Tuesday, March 17 to Monday, March 23 DCPS will take its Spring Break for students and teachers.
-There will no longer be a Spring Break period in April. - Tuesday, March 24 to Friday, April 24 Students will participate in learning at home. - Monday, April 27 Schools will resume operations, pending any changes by city health officials.
+There will no longer be a Spring Break period in April. - Tuesday, March 24 to Friday, May 29 Students will participate in learning at home through the end of the school year.
+The last day of School Year 2019-20 will be May 29.